 - Brewing Technology, Certificate of Achievement

-- Culinary Arts (AAS), Culinary Arts Concentration
+- Culinary Arts (AAS), Beverage Management Concentration

-Students will study baking and pastry, professional cooking, safety, sanitation, nutrition, equipment use, human relations, supervisory skills, dining room skills, and business practices.
+You will study baking and pastry, professional cooking, safety, sanitation, nutrition, equipment use, human relations, supervisory skills, dining room skills, and business practices.
 Classes include classroom and laboratory time.
 The American Culinary Federation (ACF) Accrediting Commission accredits this program.

 For more information contact Theresa Torres (505) 224-4000 (extension 44349).

 The Culinary Fundamentals certificate is a two-term program.
 Cooking is an excellent field if you are seeking a challenging career in a rapidly growing culinary and hospitality industry.
 You will study cooking techniques, safety, sanitation, nutrition, knife skills, teamwork skills, equipment use, culinary math and computer skills.
 Classes include classroom and lab time.

 This certificate program prepares you for the hospitality/food service field, providing you with the skills necessary to become entry-level supervisors or enhancing your current knowledge, skills and abilities as managers.
 Food safety, sanitation and HACCP procedures are stressed.